 Giving to Charities

-Most research suggests that retirees are very significant contributors to Australian charities, and indeed contribute more than any other age group - which makes sense from both the community and financial perspective.
-The chart below, sourced from NAB's Charitable Giving Index Report of February 2018, illustrates just how charitable giving generally increases with age.
+Most research suggests that retirees are very significant contributors to Australian charities, and indeed contribute more than any other age group - which makes sense from both a community and financial perspective.
+The chart below, sourced from NAB's Charitable Giving Index Report of February 2018 (it is difficult to find more recent data), illustrates just how charitable giving generally increases with age.